Lahemaa National Park, a Window To The History And Preserved Nature of Estonia

 On of the very first lessons of the budding border guards was to learn how to recognize different footprints.
 Thus, on this concrete slab can be found a whole series of footprints – human with boots, human bare foot, wolf, bear and other kinds of animals.

 As the guide put it, the story doesn’t say how they convinced the bear to leave its footprint in the fresh cement.
-In any case, its show how highly they were thinking of their newly recruited guards!
+In any case, it shows how highly they were thinking of their newly recruited guards!